 Guinea pigs living outside can overheat quickly due to living in wooden hutches or being tucked away inside sheds.
 The first step is to move your guinea pigs hutch into the shade or underneath a parasol.

-Keeping their wooden hutches cool is the first priority, and can be successfully achieved by soaked an old towel in cold water, wringing it out completely and then placing this over the top of the hutch.
+Keeping their wooden hutches cool is the first priority, and can be successfully achieved by soaking an old towel in cold water, wringing it out completely and then placing this over the top of the hutch.
 Ensure the towel isn’t dripping well as it can make your guinea pig unwell.

 Friends of ours who have twenty guinea pigs living in their garden have been known to dig man-made “burrows” inside their guinea pig run so that their guinea pigs can seek shelter inside!
 Feel free to dig your own or purchase some guinea pig shelters.